Recognising Objects or Places of Aboriginal Cultural Significance

 Aboriginal Victoria's Aboriginal Cultural Heritage Mini-Poster Series provide more information on Aboriginal heritage places, objects and processes relating to the management of Aboriginal cultural heritage in Victoria.

 Registered Aboriginal Parties

-At a local level, Registered Aboriginal parties (RAPs) have important roles and functions in managing and protecting Aboriginal cultural heritage in Victoria.
-RAPs are determined by the Aboriginal Heritage Council.
+Under the Act, Registered Aboriginal Parties (RAPs) have responsibility for management and protection of Aboriginal cultural heritage in a specified geographical area.
+RAPs are determined by the Victorian Aboriginal Heritage Council.

-There are two approved RAPs within Greater Shepparton's municipal boundaries - the Taungurung Clans Aboriginal Corporation and the Yorta Yorta Nation Aboriginal Corporation.
+There are two approved RAPs within Greater Shepparton's municipal boundaries - the Taungurung Land and Waters Council (Aboriginal Corporation) and the Yorta Yorta Nation Aboriginal Corporation.
 The vast majority of the municipality lies within the jurisdiction of the Yorta Yorta Nation Aboriginal Corporation.

 The Role of Local Planning Authorities